 Electricity is charged in Kwh (Kilowatts per hour).
 One Kwh is about 1,000 watts used steadily for one hour.
 The total usage is multiplied by how much you are paying per Kwh, e.g., 5 Kwh x 10p will tell you that your provider is charging you 10p per Kwh used in your house, and you have used five of them.
 Check with your energy provider to see what they charge per hour of Kwh usage, the lower, the better.
 Use this as a judgment when comparison shopping for the best provider.

 Gas is charged pretty much the same way.
 However, the thing to be mindful of with gas providers is there are often ‘standing charges’ weekly or daily.
 This refers to an amount they charge for things like the meter being in your house in the first place!
 The lower the standing charge, the better, or none is the best.
 That said, balance this with what you are charged for the actual use of gas, then use this as a judgment on the best provider, e.g., standing charge (if any) + amount charged for gas usage.

 There are many ways to ensure you obtain the best deal or promotion for utilities and interest rates.
-A good place to start is ‘compare the market’ websites.
+A good place to start is ‘compare the market’ website.
 This website allows you to find the cheapest deal by adding your personal details: The area you live, size of your home, and type of energy you use.
 Many of these sites also cover loans, mobile phone contracts, and insurance policies.
 Google is your friend.
 Search online for ‘compare the market’ and ‘compare energy deals’ to find a website in your country that offer this free valuable cost-saving service.
 Note, that once you have found a good deal, it can be worthwhile heading to the provider’s own website to cross-check information and obtain a quote there as well.
 You might be lucky enough to find a better deal directly and leave your household with more disposable income in the long run.